The recommended way to treat agoraphobia is to try out treatment in a certain order. This is called a stepped approach.

 CBT aims to break this cycle and find new ways of thinking that can help you behave more positively.

-For example, you might have the unrealistic thought that a panic attack will kill you.
+For example, if you have agoraphobia, you might have the unrealistic thought that a panic attack will kill you.

-The CBT counsellor will try to encourage a more balanced and realistic way of thinking.
+Your counsellor or therapist will try to encourage a more balanced and realistic way of thinking.
 For example, although having a panic attack may be unpleasant, it is not fatal and will pass.

 This shift in thinking can lead to more positive behaviour.
 A person may be more willing to confront situations that scared them in the past.